CMSgov/beneficiary-fhir-data/apps/bfd-server/README.md

 This application has the following configuration parameters:

 * `bfdServer.logs.dir`: The directory that the application will write its log files out to, which defaults to `./target/bluebutton-server/`.
 * `bfdServer.db.url`: The JDBC URL of the database to use.
-Supports HSQL and PostgreSQL.
-Samples:
-    * `jdbc:hsqldb:mem:test`
+Uses PostgreSQL.
+Sample:
     * `jdbc:postgresql://example.com:5432/fhir`
 * `bfdServer.db.username`: The JDBC username to use with the database.
 * `bfdServer.db.password`: The JDBC password to use with the database.